jasmine/jasmine_selenium_runner/README.md

 ### Using SauceLabs w/ Travis to run in multiple browsers:

+As part of the BeBanjo fork we decided to make a gem lighter so we didn't include SauceLabs gem dependencies by default.
+If you're going to use SauceLabs you need to add the following gem to the Gemfile

+    gem 'sauce-connect'

 Create a jasmine_selenium_runner.yml in spec/javascripts/support/ with the following content:

     ---